 The YouTrack InCloud Support team provides technical support to InCloud subscribers.

 We monitor these servers around the clock to ensure their availability and security.
 Even so, there are a number of things that you can do to protect your data.
-For more information, see Secure Your Installation.
+For more information, see Safeguard Your Installation.

 Data Center Location